 Pulling Back the Curtain on PTSD

-This PTSD Awareness Month, Shepherd Center’s SHARE Military Initiative outreach coordinator, AJ Veal, explains how PTSD can affect veterans and service members.
+This PTSD Awareness Month, Shepherd Center’s SHARE Military Initiative outreach coordinator, AJ Veal, explains how PTSD can affect veterans, service members, and first responders.

 By AJ Veal